1Password/solutions/1password/onepassword_sdks/demo-azure-function-create-item-and-share/README.md

 | `OP_INTEGRATION_NAME`      | `Azure Function Integration`                                            |
 | `OP_INTEGRATION_VERSION`   | `v1.0.0`                                                                |

-4. Click **Apply** (at the bottom), then **Confirm**.
+1. Click **Apply** (at the bottom), then **Confirm**.
 The app will restart.
-5. After ~30 seconds, refresh the page.
+2. After ~30 seconds, refresh the page.
 The `OP_SERVICE_ACCOUNT_TOKEN` entry should show a green check next to it, meaning the Key Vault reference resolved successfully.
 A red X means the managed identity doesn't have permission yet — give it another minute and refresh.

 ---

 ## 5. Part C — Prepare the function code

-You need three small files.
-Create them locally in a folder (call it `op-share-function/`) using any editor — Notepad works.
+You'll need three files on your local computer to get started.
+For each file listed below, either:

+- **Download it** directly to a folder on your computer, or
+- **Copy and paste** its contents into a new file with the same name

+Files needed:

 1. requirements.txt
 2. host.json